 The text is in the main well preserved, and the drawing of it turns out to be reliable even for those sections which are only fragmentarily preserved - no mean feat once you realize that it was drawn by Perrot before the decipherment of the script.
 The signary used is by and large reasonably mainstream.
-There is only an idiosyncratic variant of the negative \332 $na_q$ , without its usual legs.
-Novelties are the ship sign, navis2 (§§ 25, 28), the sign in form of a metal weight (§ 29), the one depicting a gift bearing person (§ 42), and the one in form of a loom (§ 45).
-In only a few cases the order of the signs is definitely mistaken, thus $H\dot{A}(TI)$ sá-sá-haUTM in § 15 should be read as $H\dot{A}(TI)$ UTMA sá-sá-ha, i-i-ā in § 18 no doubt correctly reads i-ā-i, and PARNA(+r) ARHA $ta_6$ in § 19, analogous to § 4, should be read as PAR-NA(+r)- $ta_6$ ARHA.
-In one instance, § 37 (= block 23), the signs are not rendered in a column facing left as is regular, but in a vertical line running from left to right.

-Even though the text dates from the Bronze Age - albeit the last part of the Bronze Age, ca. 1190-1180 BC - the sign \376 (§ 6, etc.) and possibly also \209 (§ 43) are already marked by the two slanting strokes at their lower side to form \377 and \210 - a typical feature of Luwian hieroglyphic texts from an advanced stage of the Early Iron Age.
-Note, however, in this connection that \377 is found by Willemijn Waal (2017, 304-305, Fig. 7) on a Hittite clay tablet, so this particular innovation must have started already in the Late Bronze Age, presumably in western Anatolia.
+There is only an idiosyncratic variant of the negative 332 na, without its usual legs.
+Novelties are the ship sign, navis, (§§ 25, 28)1, the sign in form of a metal weight (§ 29), the one depicting a gift bearing person (§ 42), and the one in form of a loom (§ 45).
+In only a few cases the order of the signs is definitely mistaken, thus $H\dot{A}(TI)$ sá-sá-ha^{UTNA} in § 15 should be read as $H\dot{A}(TI)^{UTNA}$ sá-sá-ha, i-i-ā in § 18 no doubt correctly reads i-ā-i, and PARNA+r ARHA ta6 in § 19, analogous to § 4, should be read as PAR- $NA+r-ta{\epsilon}ARHA$.
+In one instance, § 37 (= block 23), the signs are not rendered in a column facing left as is regular, but in a horizontal line running from left to right.
+Even though the text dates from the Bronze Age - albeit the last part of the Bronze Age, ca. 1190-1180 BC - the sign 376 (§ 6, etc.) and possibly also 209 (§ 43) are already marked by the two slanting strokes at their lower side to form 377 and 210 - a typical feature of Luwian hieroglyphic texts from an advanced stage of the Early Iron Age.
+Note, however, in this connection that 377 is found by Willemijn Waal (2017, 304-305, Fig. 7) on a Hittite clay tablet, so this particular innovation must have started already in the Late Bronze Age, presumably in western Anatolia.
 The system of transliteration used here adheres to the one introduced in Woudhuizen 2011, 21-38).
-The polyphonic nature of \376, expressing both the values i and zi, is underlined by the fact that on the one hand the MN ma-sa-hù+i-ti in §§ 1, 5 (with \331 being a ligature of a semicircle for hù with \376 i) corresponds to Hittite cuneiform Mashuittas (Hagenbuchner 1989, 317 [KBo XVIII 18]) and the TN i-ku-wa-na in § 50 corresponds to Hittite cuneiform Ikkuwaniya "Konya" (del Monte/Tischler 1978, 137-138), whereas on the other hand the TN mi-zi+r(i) in § 28 corresponds to Hittite cuneiform Mizri "Egypt" (del Monte/Tischler 1978, 273-
+The polyphonic nature of 376, expressing both the values i and zi, is underlined by the fact that on the one hand the MN ma-sa-hù+i-ti in §§ 1, 5 (with 331 being a ligature of a semicircle for hù with 376 i) corresponds to Hittite cuneiform Mashuittas (Hagenbuchner 1989, 317 [KBo XVIII 18]) and the TN i-ku-wa-na in § 50 corresponds to Hittite cuneiform Ikkuwaniya "Konya" (del Monte/Tischler 1978, 137-138), whereas on the other hand the TN mi-zi+r(a) in § 28 corresponds to Hittite cuneiform Mizra "Egypt" (del Monte/Tischler 1978, 273-275).
+Note furthermore that 186 lu is distinguished here from 445 lú, and that 329 is transliterated as KWA even though we cannot yet be sure whether it had already become subject to lenition and rather expresses the value HWA.

-&lt;sup>1 There is already a ship sign in Luwian hieroglyphic inscriptions from the Middle Bronze Age, namely \35, but this became stylized to such an extent in the course of time that it is no longer recognizable as such in inscriptions dating from the Late Bronze Age and still later became secondarily identified as the lower part of the arm.
-Only the value na, then, is reminiscent of its original form, being acrophonically derived from Proto-Indo-European (= PIE) \nah,we- "ship"
+1 There is already a ship sign in Luwian hieroglyphic inscriptions from the Middle Bronze Age, namely 35, but this became stylized to such an extent in the course of time that it is no longer recognizable as such in inscriptions dating from the Late Bronze Age and still later became secondarily identified as the lower part of the arm.
+Only the value na, then, is reminiscent of its original form, being acrophonically derived from Proto-Indo-European (= PIE) nah,we- "ship".